 NWTRPA Awards Banquet

-DESCRIPTION: Join us to celebrate and recognize dedicated recreation professionals and volunteers in northern communities.
-Awards include: Active Elder Award, Award of Excellence, Innovation Award, Scott McAdam Youth Leadership Award, and CPRA Award of Merit.
-A delicious full course meal and entertainment are included.
+Help us celebrate and recognize dedicated recreation professionals and volunteers in northern communities.
+A delicious full-course meal and entertainment are included.

 Bright Spot Presentations

 Bright Spots celebrate innovation and success in recreation programming in the NWT.
-Each year, we welcome four presenters from around the territory to tell us about their inspiring program or event relating to Recreation, On the Land programs, Youth centres, and Elder programs.
+Each year, we welcome four presenters from around the territory to tell us about their inspiring program or event.

 Wrap-up, Prizes, and Closing Prayer